AntennaHouse/analysis-utility/README.md

 Requires `getopt` to be on the path.

 Expects AH Formatter to be installed at `/usr/AHFormatterV70_64/run.sh`.
-An alternative AH Formatter may be specified with `-ahfcmd`.
+An alternative AH Formatter can be specified with `-ahfcmd`.

 ### `-format annotate`

 This runs an XSLT 1.0 stylesheet and requires `xsltproc` to be on the path.

 The script uses its built-in `annotate.xsl` stylesheet to annotate the Area Tree XML for the formatted document with indications of the error areas.
 An alternative XSLT stylesheet can be specified with the `-xslt` parameter.
 Additional options and parameters can be passed to the XSLT processor with the `-xsltparam` parameter.
-The options and parameters must be in the correct syntax for the XSLT processor that will be used, since the `-xsltparam` value is not modified before being used.
+The options and parameters must be in the correct syntax for the XSLT processor that will be used, because the `-xsltparam` value is not modified before being used.

 ### `-format report`

 This runs the built-in `compact-report.xsl` XSLT 3.0 stylesheet and requires `java` to be on the PATH.

-The stylesheet generates a PDF report .
+The stylesheet generates a PDF report.
 An alternative XSLT stylesheet can be specified with the `-xslt` parameter.
 Additional options and parameters can be passed to the XSLT processor with the `-xsltparam` parameter.
-The options and parameters must be in the correct syntax for the XSLT processor that will be used, since the `-xsltparam` value is not modified before being used.
+The options and parameters must be in the correct syntax for the XSLT processor that will be used, because the `-xsltparam` value is not modified before being used.

 ## Apache Ant